 World’s Tallest Twin Towers, Petronas Towers

 Petronas Towers or Petronas Twin Towers established in 1998 and since then to 2004 was the tallest building in the world.
 Now, this is the world’s tallest twin towers.
 The most popular tourist attraction in Malaysia.
-Tower 1 (1,483 ft) and Tower 2 (1,483 ft) connected by one Sky Bridge from the 41st floor to 42nd floor.
+Tower 1 (1,483 ft) and Tower 2 (1,483 ft) connected by one Sky Bridge from the 41st floor to the 42nd floor.
 Visitors can enjoy the stunning cityscape from the top of the Petronas Towers.
 Also, can explore the view of Kuala Lumpur city from the Sky Bridge and Observation Deck with an entrance fee.

 Popular Merdeka Square (Independence Square)

 Merdeka Square is popular as Independence Square.
 This is the destination from where on 13 August 1957 Malaysia declared the independence from the British ruler.
-There is one tallest flagpole, 95-metre height.
+There is one tallest flagpole, 95-meter height.
 And also one fountain ‘Cop’s Fountain’ is there built during British time.
 This square became famous for many historical landmarks.
 The old Railway Station, Masjid Negara, Sultan Abdul Samad Building are located or nearby the Merdeka Square.

 Sultan Abdul Samad Building in Merdeka Square

-The architectural style of Sultan Abdul Samad Building is very eye catchy which established in 1897.
+The architectural style of the Sultan Abdul Samad Building is very eye catchy which established in 1897.
 It is located in front of Merdeka Square.
 This building used to be the administrative offices of the British government.
 Now, this building works as the offices of the Malaysian Ministry of Information, Communications, and Culture.

 Masjid Negara, National Mosque of Malaysia